 Pigeon Forge has approximately 7,000 full-time residents, but there are an endless number of fun attractions for families.

 Best Things to do in Pigeon Forge with Kids

 1. The Island in Pigeon Forge

 The Island in Pigeon Forge should be your first stop.
 Parking is free at this entertainment complex with shopping, dining, and family fun.

 When everyone has had their fill of attractions, grab a bite to eat at one of the many restaurants, like Dick’s Last Resort or Paula Deen’s Family Kitchen.

 2. Alcatraz East Crime Museum

-The museum features crime through the ages, from torture instruments of the medieval times, to OJ Simpson’s white Ford Bronco.
+The museum features crime through the ages, from torture instruments of medieval times to OJ Simpson’s white Ford Bronco.